scipy/scipy/doc/source/tutorial/stats/sampling_hinv.rst

 below the specified tolerance `u_resolution`.
-Refinement stops when the required tolerance is achieved or when the number of mesh intervals after the next refinement could exceed the maximum allowed number `max_intervals`.
+Refinement stops when the required tolerance is achieved or when the number of mesh intervals after the next refinement could exceed the maximum allowed number of intervals (1000000).

     >>> from scipy.stats import NumericalInverseHermite
     >>> from scipy.stats import norm, genexpon